 Cannabis Job Search Tips For 2020

-2019 was a year of remarkable industry growth that has and will continue into 2020 and beyond.
+The industry experienced fantastic growth in 2019 that is continuing into 2020 and beyond.
 Emerging recreational markets in Michigan and Illinois are set to step up their hiring to fill entry-level and advanced cannabis positions.

 Missouri is set to experience triple-digit job growth to meet the staffing demand for the oncoming 192 medical dispensaries set to open in the coming year.